 In the process of getting ready to enter your full-time lifestyle, you already know there are steps that need to be done.
 You will need to purchase an RV, purchase a tow vehicle (if you purchase a travel trailer or fifth wheel), downsize your belongings, sell your home (if you choose that route), secure a viable income, and reduce/eliminate debt.
+In this article, I will give you some tips to reduce debt.

-Today I am going to touch a little on debt.
 When you are trying to decide if you want to try full-time RV’ing, one of the first things you should start to look at is your debt.
 I feel this is one, if not the most important thing that if you should look at and deal with in your planning process.
 Debt produces stress.
 After all, isn’t one of the reasons you want to try full-timing to reduce stress?
 If you hit the road and have to worry about how you are going to make payments each month that will increases not decrease your stress level.

 No Debt + Nice Income = Skip This Post

-Now I am no financial advisor and I don’t have any magical formulas or strategy’s so I will just offer some common sense ideas and share what we did to reduce our debt.
-Keep in mind, what works for one person might not work for everyone.
+Now I am no financial advisor and I don’t have any magical formulas or strategies so I will just offer some common sense ideas and share what we did to reduce our debt.
+Keep in mind, that what works for one person might not work for everyone.
 In my opinion, the best way to deal with debt is in steps.

 Be Honest With Yourself